-Software defined networking is the term that refers to the technology that allows the configuration of your network devices by a single centralised location.
+Software-defined networking is the term that refers to the technology that allows the configuration of your network devices by a single centralised location.
 Traditionally, networks engineers configure each switch or router individually via command line by a console cable, SSH or telnet session.
-SDN technologies will open up the possibilities to write a programs that can either do this configuration for you and make it easier to perform ceratain tasks, or multiple tasks without the need for long syntax of commands.
+SDN technologies will open up the possibilities to write a program that can either do this configuration for you and make it easier to perform certain tasks or multiple tasks without the need for the long syntax of commands.
 These programs are written in programming languages such as Python, NETCONF or Java.

 Data plane, Control plane and the Management plane.

 A Cisco router or switch has 3 basic architectural planes of operation.
 The Data plane, the control plane and the management plane.

 - The Data plane is in charge of data or packet forwarding or simply just layer 2 data transfer.
 The data plane handles tasks like encapsulation, decapsulation, checking the mac-address-table and filtering traffic against access control lists.

 - The Control plane basically controls the data plane.
 It is responsible for populating the Mac address table or IP routing table.
-Routing and security protocols such as the Spanning Tree Protocol are run at this plane.
+Routing and security protocols such as the Spanning Tree Protocol are run on this plane.

 - The Management plane is concerned with administrative access to a network device and handles connections such as a Telnet or SSH.

 In the instance where each of these architectural planes are running local on each of your network devices, this is referred to as a distributed control plane.
 If we have multiple devices that we are individually managing at the control plane, what if we moved the control plane from all of the devices onto one centralised Network controller?
 This is where software defined networking can shine.